GregBowyer/fme/README.md

 ## TODO

-* Linux / Mac version of the FME.
+* Mac version of the FME.
 * Documentation needs expanding / updating.